 Then I decided to ask a dear friend to come give me perspective.
 She walked around my yard and suggested that I turn one area along the south of the house into a focal point and just start with that.
 In other words, pick a spot and dig in there rather than looking at the entire project and throwing up my hands.

-So I took her advice and recruited my husband to pull out some overgrown and unattractive bushes (no mean feat), and he dug up the hard-as-nails soil for me so we could add some of those good things that you add to soil to make it garden-ready.
+So I took her advice and recruited my husband to pull out some overgrown and unattractive bushes (no mean feat), and he dug up the hard-as-nails soil for me so we could add some of those good things that you add to soil to make it garden-ready with garden fencing .

 After we were ready to roll, Lisa came back over with a carload of starter plants, and she helped me lay them out in the space according to size and color and time of bloom.
 And did I mention… she also met me at the building supply and showed me how to install a drip line, which I did over the course of many spring days in March and April.
 She went above and beyond and then above again.
 What a woman!
 She stuck it out with me until I got it done.

-All this to say, I have had a lovely garden all summer.
+All this to say, I have had a lovely garden all summer (click here for more info about the service that I prefer to help me in gardening).
 Am I finished?
 No. As you can see from the picture, there is still plenty of work to do.
 I’ll be planting bulbs soon, and adding things next spring.
 But I am back in business.

 So what is my point in relaying all this to you?
 Because I see so many parallels to our Christian life.
 Some times you might get in a place in your spiritual life where all you see are overgrown ugly bushes and hard soil.
 You may not know how or where to begin the beautification process because it seems so huge and impossible.
 That’s when you may need to holler for help.
 If you have a friend who knows how to garden, call her.
 If you don’t, you do have a Master Gardener who can break up your hard soil and make you fruitful and productive again.